kotfu/ksc/README.md

 # ksc

-A command line tool to create standardized and properly formatted keyboard shortcuts.
+A command line tool to document and describe keyboard shortcuts in a standardized and properly formatted way.

 The name of this program is a shorthand for (k)eyboard (s)hort(c)ut.